dkpro/dkpro-core/pages/groovy-intro.md

 ## Installing Java and Groovy

-These steps install the basis system requirements needed to implement DKPro Core pipelines using the [http://groovy.codehaus.org Groovy] language.
+These steps install the basis system requirements needed to implement DKPro Core pipelines using the [Groovy][groovy] language.
 They need to be performed only once.

-   * Download and install the Java SE Development Kit 7 from the [Oracle Java Site][1]
+   * Download and install a Java SE Development Kit (JDK) 17 or higher (e.g. from [Adoptium][1])
    * Windows: download and run the Windows Installer from the [Groovy homepage][2]
-   * Linux/OS X: Open a terminal which we will use to install Groovy using [gvm][3]
+   * Linux/OS X: Open a terminal which we will use to install Groovy using [SDKMAN!][3]
       * `curl -s "https://get.sdkman.io" | bash`
-      * Open a new terminal window to activate gvm and in the new window enter
+      * Open a new terminal window to activate SDKMAN! and in the new window enter
-      * `gvm install groovy`
+      * `sdk install groovy`

 ## Running the pipeline

 For a start, let's try a simple analysis pipeline:

    * Read an English text file called "document.txt"
-   * Perform tokenization and sentence boundary detection using OpenNLP
+   * Perform tokenization and sentence boundary detection using [OpenNLP][opennlp]
-   * Perform lemmatization using LanguageTool
+   * Perform lemmatization using [LanguageTool][languagetool]
-   * Perform dependency parsing using MaltParser
+   * Perform dependency parsing using [MaltParser][maltparser]
    * Write the result to disk in CoNLL 2006 format

 Here is how to run that: